Decanal matters - living in the College community

 Livestock and pets

-With the exception of assistance animals whom have been approved by the Domestic Bursar, pets and livestock may not be kept in College.
+With the exception of assistance animals which have been approved by the Domestic Bursar, pets and livestock may not be kept in College.
 Please contact the Domestic Bursar to obtain the Policy on Assistance Animals.

 Anyone wishing to host a party to which more than twelve people are being invited must obtain the approval of the Dean on the form available in the Lodge.